NBISweden/EGA-SE-user-docs/bianca.md

 Now you have the public key, and the tools you need, so it's time to encrypt the submission files.
-An encryption key will be created automatically by the tool, but if you prefer to use a specific key, you can provide one using the `--sk` argument.
+An encryption key will be created automatically by the tool, but if you prefer to use a specific key, you can provide one using the `-s` argument.

 * (optional) Create a key pair